Donate Join Us

 Travellers need to be aware of the risk of rabies and take preventive measures which include:

-• vaccination (pre-exposure prophylaxis) before travelling in areas with a high risk (it takes one week to complete the vaccine course).
+• Vaccination (pre-exposure prophylaxis) before travelling in areas with a high risk (it takes one week to complete the vaccine course).

-• avoiding contact with animals; even a bite from what appears to be a harmless pet must be considered carefully.
+• Avoiding contact with animals; even a bite from what appears to be a harmless pet must be considered carefully.

-• getting information about PEP measures in the area they travel to: where are the closest medical facilities with PEP and what to do in case of a contact with an infected animal.
+• Getting information about PEP measures in the area they travel to: where the closest medical facilities with PEP are and what to do in case of a contact with an infected animal.

-• wash and flush the wound with soap and water for 10- 15 minutes,
+• wash and flush the wound with soap and water for 10-15 minutes,

 • clean the wound with 70% alcohol/ ethanol or povidone-iodine or a similar antiseptic if available, and